 - Research interests: School psychology; social support perceived by children and adolescents; curriculum-based measurement; innovative school psychology delivery services.

-- Important Resources: Malecki's homepage, and a unique lab application.
+- Important resources: Malecki's website, and a unique lab application.

-- Research Interests: Effects of chronic and acute stress on behavior and the brain; Neurotransmitter regulation of the stress response; Animal models of drug abuse; Neural regulation of sexual behavior in rats.
+- Research interests: Effects of chronic and acute stress on behavior and the brain; Pharmacological regulation of motivated behavior; Developmental models of mental illness.

 Keith K. Millis

 - Research interests: Discourse comprehension; technology and instruction; experimental aesthetics; memory processes.

 - Research interests: Social development of children and adolescents across diverse ethnic groups; linkages between parent and peer contexts; parent-child relationships including parenting style and parental management of peers; peer relationships including peer influence and friendship formation.